What Is Heart Disease?

 - Q How can a woman lower her risk for heart disease?

 - Q How dangerous is heart disease for women?

 - Q What are the risk factors for heart disease?

 - Q Should I worry about heart disease if I'm under 40?

-- Q Can depression worsen my heart disease?
+- Q How can I reduce my risk of heart disease?